 How much is property tax?

-The rate of property tax differs from one jurisdiction to another.
+The rate of this tax differs from one jurisdiction to another.
 Therefore, when looking to purchase a property, you should ask about the tax laws that apply in that specific area.

-Property tax can be broken into two types: personal and real.
-Personal property tax pertains to the mobile aspects of the property, such as furniture, inventory, equipment, vehicles, etc. Real property tax, on the other hand, is levied on improvements and appreciation of the property.
+This tax can be broken into two types: personal and real.
+Personal pertains to the mobile aspects of the property, such as furniture, inventory, equipment, vehicles, etc. Real property tax, on the other hand, is levied on improvements and appreciation of the property.

 What are property taxes used for?

 There are many reasons, but the most important is that this tax serves as a steady source of revenue for the local government.
 The money is primarily used to fund water and sewer improvements, provide law enforcement and fire services.
 The money also funds education, road and highway construction, and other services that benefit the community-at-large.